Enigma Suarez driven by will to win at all costs

-LONDON (Reuters) - - Combining game-changing brilliance with headline-grabbing controversy, striker Luis Suarez joins Barcelona with one foot among the greats and the other planted firmly in soccer’s hall of infamy.
+LONDON (Reuters) - Combining game-changing brilliance with headline-grabbing controversy, Uruguay striker Luis Suarez’s last World Cup was his career in microcosm.

-The Uruguayan, whose move to the Spanish side from Liverpool was announced on Friday, played both hero and villain at the World Cup in Brazil just as he had in South Africa four years earlier.

-In Brazil, Suarez came back from injury to score twice and effectively knock England out of the tournament.
-And then he showed his teeth.

-From the moment he bit into Italy defender Giorgio Chiellini’s shoulder, the world came crashing in and Barcelona’s new signing moves to the Nou Camp despite a four-month suspension from all soccer activities, a fine and a nine-match international ban.

-In South Africa, he had forged a reputation as a sharp-eyed goal-getter but then committed a goalline handball that ultimately denied opponents Ghana a place in the semi-finals.
+In the space of a few weeks in South Africa four years ago, he forged a reputation as a sharp-eyed goal-getter, before joining the tournament’s hall of infamy for a goal line handball that ultimately deprived opponents Ghana a place in the semi-finals.

-The troughs, however, have come to define him just as much.
-Suarez has now picked up three long suspensions for biting, one for racist abuse and acquired a reputation for diving that has stuck with him despite valiant efforts to shed it.
+The troughs, however, have come to define him as a player and a personality and have included two lengthy suspensions for biting, one for racist abuse and a reputation for diving that has stuck with him despite valiant efforts to shed it.

 His abundant quality has never been in doubt.
 He has a unique ability to engineer and get the better of defenders in one-on-one situations, a deadly finish and a knack for pulling off the spectacular.